Bernard Rimland

-Bernard Rimland (November 15, 1928 – November 21, 2006) was an American research psychologist, writer, lecturer, and influential person in the field of developmental disorders.
-Rimland's first book, Infantile Autism, sparked by the birth of a son who had autism, was instrumental in changing attitudes toward the disorder.
-Rimland founded and directed two advocacy groups: the Autism Society of America (ASA) and the Autism Research Institute.
-He promoted several since disproven theories about the causes and treatment of autism, including vaccine denial, facilitated communication, chelation therapy, and false claims of a link between secretin and autism.
-He also supported the ethically controversial practice of using aversives on autistic children.
+Bernard Rimland (November 15, 1928 – November 21, 2006) was an American research psychologist, alternative medicine promoter, writer, and lecturer, who was influential in dispelling the once-prevalent belief that autism was caused by emotionally cold or distant parenting.
+Rimland's first book, Infantile Autism—inspired by his experience parenting an autistic son—was instrumental in changing attitudes about the disorder.
+Rimland founded and directed two advocacy groups: the Autism Society of America (ASA) and the Autism Research Institute (ARI).
+He also promoted several unproven or discredited theories about the causes and treatment of autism.
+This included falsely claiming a link between vaccines and autism, falsely promoting facilitated communication as a legitimate form of augmentative and alternative communication, and falsely promoting chelation therapy and secretin as effective autism treatments.
+He also supported the ethically controversial practice of using aversives (including electric shocks) on autistic children.

 Education

 Rimland completed his undergraduate studies and earned a master's degree in psychology at San Diego State University.
 He obtained his Ph.D. in experimental psychology and research design, from Pennsylvania State University in 1953.

 Career

 Upon completion of his doctorate, Rimland and his wife moved back to San Diego.
 Rimland worked as a psychologist at the Point Loma Naval Station, where he remained until 1985.

 After the birth of his son, Mark, and his subsequent diagnosis of autism around the age of two, Rimland began researching the disorder.
 The prevailing theory in the 1950s was that autism was the reaction of children to mothers who were "cold and distant".
 Rimland's personal experience contradicted this idea of "refrigerator mothers" and he began searching for alternative explanations.

 In 1964, Rimland published his book, Infantile Autism: The Syndrome and Its Implications for a Neural Theory of Behavior.
 In the book, Rimland asserted that autism was not a psychological manifestation caused by unfeeling parents, a widely held belief popularized by Bruno Bettelheim.
 Instead, Rimland suggested, autism was a result of biochemical defects "triggered by environmental assaults".
 He acknowledged that there may also be a genetic component predisposing children to the disorder.
 Rimland argued that autism could "be treated—or at least ameliorated—with biomedical and behavioral therapies."
 Infantile Autism challenged the medical establishment's perceptions of autism.
 Rimland's message resonated with parents and, after the book was published, he began getting calls and letters from people who wanted to share their stories and ask for advice.

 In 1965, Rimland founded the Autism Society of America (ASA), a parent advocacy organization, to "work on behalf of autistic children and their families at local, state and national levels."